OndrejMarsalek/Fourier-DVR-1D/README.rst

 Solves the Schroedinger equation on a finite one-dimensional interval using the discrete variable representation method with the Fourier sine basis.
-Requires Python and NumPy, optionally Matplotlib for plotting.
+Requires Python, NumPy and SciPy, and optionally Matplotlib for plotting.

 Source the env.sh file to use the package.
 See the examples directory for some inspiration and colorful quantum mechanics.